Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Also, give some thought to those around you when it comes to buying switches.
 Clicky switches are loud and may disrupt others.
 The sound can even travel in a quiet house at night.
 Tactile switches offer feedback but with less sound.
 Should even linear switches be considered too loud you can buy o-rings or Zealencio clips that dampen the sound.

 Personally, I use clicky switches.
 I like the sound and the feel of feedback with each keystroke.
 I’m also privy to letting everyone know that I’m hard at work by mashing away at my keyboard, loudly.
 I type a large amount, but I also game at the same time with them.

 Now for the first mechanical keyboard purchases switch strength is nowhere near as important as switch type.

 But when researching switches you’ll commonly see the term actuation force, measured in cN.
 What good is a number representation unless you actually know the difference between 55cN and 80cN?

 A lower cN means you don’t have to push as hard as you would on a higher cN switch.
 This means that a 35cN spring is softer than a 55cN spring while an 85cN spring is stiffer.
 Hence the terms in this picture:

-Furthermore, higher cN springs retain more energy and pop back to its starting position with more vigour.
+Furthermore, higher cN springs retain more energy and pop back to their starting position with more vigour.
 Stiffer springs feel like they “pop” more which in turn feels like more responsive switches.

 Requiring greater amounts of pushing force can cause fatigue in the hands.
 Users can feel that their fingers may not adjust to stiffer springs, feeling that they’re too much effort to use.

-For a potential first time buyer you’re better off sticking with the standard colour switches – Red, Brown, Blue.
+For a potential first-time buyer, you’re better off sticking with the standard color switches – Red, Brown, and Blue.
 These are easier to find, and while you will feel the differences between a stiffer or softer switch it’s not enough to ruin your typing experience.